moleike/matcha/README.md

 Dependencies
 ============
-C++11 support; Clang 3.3 or gcc 4.8, and above
+* C++11 support; Clang 3.3 or gcc 4.8, and above
-Google Test: downloaded and built as an external project with CMake
+* Google Test: downloaded and built as an external project with CMake
+* CMake

 Build
 =====